javiercanoes4/eel-subs-thing/README.md

 | --- | --- |
 | + | Increase font size of browser subtitles by 2px. |
 | - | Decrease font size of browser subtitles by 2px. |

+## Known issues ##
+* Furigana is broken for words starting with kanji that read with repeated kana.
+For example: 言いそびれる or 叩く.